johngodlee/geotaster_git_workshop/index.md

 It is unclear which of these changes is the right one, and which should be discarded.
 For the author that gets the job of merging all the changes back into the final version of the manuscript, this can be a major headache, and it gets much more complicated than the example above.
 Version control software can help to highlight these conflicts within the document, making them much easier to solve.

+Version control software offers a handy framework within which you can create backup versions of your files to a remote server, meaning you will minimise the risk of losing work if your local computer breaks.

-It's easy to see why version control software would be useful in academic research, especially with the current emphasis on making our work reproducible and repeatable.
+Given the above use cases for Git, namely recording versions, collaborating with others, and making backups, it's easy to see how version control software would be useful in academic research, especially with the current emphasis on making our work reproducible and repeatable.
 With version control software it's easy to make every step of the analytical process transparent, so others can look at your code and how it changed over time, so they can repeat your analyses.

 <a name="section2"></a>

 ## 2. Setup Git

-You can either follow along through this workshop on a School of GeoSciences Windows machine, a School of GeoSciences remote Linux session, or a personal laptop running Windows, macOS or Linux.
-Once you are set up with Git, using one of the methods below, everything else in the workshop will be identical across the different operating systems.
+You can follow along through this workshop on a School of GeoSciences Windows machine, a School of GeoSciences remote Linux session, or a personal laptop running Windows, macOS or Linux.
+Once you are set up with Git using one of the methods below, everything else in the workshop will be identical across the different operating systems ...
+I hope.

-### Setup Git with personal Windows
+### Setup Git on a personal Windows machine

 Head to [https://git-scm.com/download/win](https://git-scm.com/download/win).
 Git should start downloading automatically, otherwise, choose the version which is appropriate for your system.
 Most systems will need the "64-bit Git for Windows Setup".